 Human immunodeficiency virus (HIV) is a virus that attacks the immune system.
 Without treatment, HIV causes acquired immunodeficiency syndrome (AIDS).
 HIV is transmitted sexually, by blood-to-blood contact including through injecting drug use, and from mother to child.

-You can explore the HIV data from Australia in the interactive graphs below.
+You can explore the latest HIV data from Australia in the interactive graphs below.

 These tables are interactive, allowing you to filter and present the data in detail.

 - Sort the data via the categories listed to the left of the graph.
 To filter the data by category, select and fill the box next to the category you wish to view.